Give a monthly gift

-And we work to ensure women in poor communities have access to high-quality maternal health services – such as through our health partnership with GSK, which has trained almost 20,000 community health workers to provide health services to women in rural communities in nine countries: Afghanistan, Bangladesh, Cambodia, Cameroon, Chad, Laos, Myanmar, Nepal and Togo.
+And we work to ensure women in poor communities have access to high-quality maternal health services – such as through our health partnership with GSK, which has trained almost 27,000 community health workers to provide health services to women in rural communities in nine countries: Afghanistan, Bangladesh, Cambodia, Cameroon, Chad, Laos, Myanmar, Nepal and Togo.

 Or our work in Bihar, India, where mortality rates for mothers and their infants are among the highest in the country – and where we've harnessed the power of mobile technology to ensure more mothers get better access to healthcare services.
 Watch this short video to find out more:

 But receiving better health care and health knowledge is only one side of the coin.
 Women must also be able to exercise control over their bodies and live within families that support their rights to a healthy life free from violence.